Steven Nador: Club career

 Following the bankruptcy of his club Chievo, in August 2021 Nador joined the Under-19 squad of SPAL.

 He made his Serie B debut for SPAL on 6 November 2021 in a game against Cremonese.

-On 1 September 2022, Nador was loaned by Montevarchi Aquila.
+On 1 September 2022, Nador was loaned to Serie C side Montevarchi Aquila for the rest of the season.

+On 24 August 2023, Nador joined fellow Serie C club Ancona on a season-long loan.

+On 3 July 2025, Nador signed a three-season contract with Modena.

 International career

 On 18 March 2022, Nador was called up to the Togo national team.
 He debuted with them as a late sub in a friendly 2–1 loss to the Ivory Coast on 25 September 2022.

 Personal life

-Born in Germany, he grew up in France and he is of Togolese descent.
+Born in Germany, Nador grew up in France and he is Togolese by descent.